wall of pens representing learning content management system

 360Learning is an all-in-one learning platform combining the features of an LMS, LXP, and collaborative learning Academies into a powerful tool that helps organizations leverage internal experts to share knowledge and scale training.

 The platform supports integrations with content, HCM, workflow, and e-commerce partners to enhance your learning and development practice.
-With 360Learning's AI-powered authoring tool, you can automatically transform existing knowledge files into engaging training content and deliver complete courses in just a few clicks.
-Faster and smarter content creation helps you greater support critical use cases such as onboarding and compliance, and to upskill your employees to boost business performance.
+With the AI-powered authoring tool, you can automatically transform existing documents into engaging training content and deliver complete courses in just a few clicks–helping you support critical use cases such as onboarding and compliance, and strategically upskill your employees to boost business performance.

 • 100% tailored to your needs - with ❤️